death to life - on the edge of the whittling

 5 ft x 5 ft

-Besides the transformation of that heavy trauma through grief that I've experienced, I felt there is more to do, and specifically with an art form.
-While meditating one evening I saw how the project unfolds.
-I would make 56 small wood wittlings each with a hole in it.
-I will save the wood chips to then create a fire from them and place all 56 pieces in it to burn it slightly to various degrees in the process of an intimate ritual.
-Then I will take them all out and place them into the center creating a circle and while using red thread I'll stitch each piece onto the linen canvas (linen is the staple of Belarusian textiles).
-At the same time I will embroider the red circle (red meaning life) that will be enclosing the wooden pieces and radiating from it belarussian symbols that represent different things like "life" and "family" and "child" and "human being."
-The wooden carvings will represent each of 56 people perished in that tragedy.
-Placed in the circle with the symbolic embroidery around it meaning rebirth and transformation and reverence for life and family.
+besides the transformation of that heavy trauma through grief that i've experienced, i felt there is more to do, and specifically with an art form. while meditating one evening i saw how the project unfolds. i would make 56 small wood whittlings each with a hole in it. i will save the wood chips to then create a fire from them and place all 56 pieces in it to burn it slightly to various degrees in the process of an intimate ritual. then i will take them all out and place them into the center creating a circle and while using red thread i'll stitch each piece onto the linen canvas (linen is the staple of belarusian textiles). at the same time i will embroider the red circle (red meaning life) that will be enclosing the wooden pieces and radiating from it belarusian symbols that represent different things like "life" and "family" and "child" and "human being." the wooden carvings will represent each of 56 people perished in that tragedy. placed in the circle with the symbolic embroidery around it meaning rebirth and transformation and reverence for life and family.